antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 1 is for traffic coming in on the local gateway.
 Flow 2 is for traffic coming in through an overlay tunnel (i.e. from another Node).
-The next two flows (3 and 4) are for local Pods (in this case Pods from the coredns deployment).
+The next two flows (3 and 4) are for local Pods (in this case Pods from the CoreDNS deployment).

 Local traffic then goes to [SpoofGuardTable], while tunnel traffic from other